 If you have a UK-based private pension, you are allowed to transfer your pension elsewhere.
-There are a number of options available such as a Self-Invested Personal Pension (SIPP) for investors who want greater control over their wealth and financial assets.
+There are a number of options available such as a Qualified Non-UK Pension Scheme (QNUPS) or a Self-Invested Personal Pension (SIPP), for investors who want greater control over their wealth and financial assets.
 A SIPP is a pension wrapper that holds investments until you retire and start to draw a retirement income.
 But while you have no control over where your regular defined benefit scheme invests, in a SIPP you have control and more flexibility to choose your investments.

 It is however important to consider your situation carefully before making any decisions.
 As leading experts in the field, Carrick has a strong client-centric ethos, putting the client first and looking at each client’s particular financial circumstances and requirements – and not just transferring a pension.
 We provide our clients with a long-term financial plan according to their personal current and future financial objectives.